stc3245/Webcheckers/docs/DesignDoc.md

 only makes random, valid moves.
 We also updated the AI feature to decrease the high amount of coupling that existed in the beginning stages of the sprint.

+#### Future Improvements

+- Decrease complexity of some of the logic in move applyer/validator
+- Fix the end of receiving a king move mechanics.
+- More enhancements
+- Better UI for accessibility

 Testing
 -------